 While the topic of safety is unquestionably a serious one, Gran Tierra’s safety team recognizes that effective learning can happen in engaging, and sometimes fun, environments.
 In the past, these topics would have been addressed with presentations and meetings, but recently the company has created learning-focused video games as an additional method to teach workers proper safety procedures for doing six high risk tasks.
 In this case, players work in different locations on different high-risk tasks, asking questions, answering challenges and applying correct procedures.

 Utilizing a video game in this way follows the scientific method of experimenting with ways to learn from mistakes.
 The players are evaluated and must pass to qualify to work on certain real-world tasks.
 The game, the first of its kind, is currently being adapted into an internet-based game to be more broadly accessible by GTE’s workers in the field.

 The GPS Room: An Additional Set of Eyes on Safety

-In GTE’s Bogotá headquarters, engineers are constantly on the lookout for potential hazards and opportunities to improve safe work management practices, watching live feeds across GTE’s field operations from 50 different cameras streaming 24 hours a day, seven days a week into the “Getting Performance Standard” (GPS) room.
+In GTE’s Bogotá headquarters, engineers are constantly on the lookout for potential hazards and opportunities to improve safe work management practices, watching live feeds across GTE’s field operations from 50 different cameras streaming 24 hours a day, seven days a week in the “Getting Performance Standard” (GPS) room.

-The GPS room has been at the heart of the company’s strong safety performance this year, driving forward the culture of safety.
+The GPS room has been at the heart of the company’s strong safety performance each year, driving forward the culture of safety.
 Since the GPS room was introduced the number of interventions, including those originating in the field, has increased.
 The GPS room and the growth of the culture of intervention has also resulted in better standardization of work practices across all of GTE’s operations in Colombia.